-The particle identification (PID) in BRAHMS is performed in part by measuring the time of flight (TOF) of produced particles.
+The particle identification (PID) in BRAHMS is performed in part by measuring the TOF of produced particles.
 Since BRAHMS is a collider experiment, one must determine the location of the collision as well as define a start time in order to extract meaningful PID from the TOF information.
-The start time and collision location are determined by the beam-beam array (see the subsection on beam-beam counters below).
+The start time and collision location are determined by the beam-beam array (see the subsection on BBCs below).

-Figure 11.
+Fig. 11.
 One particle position resolution of the T3 prototype detector measured during a test run.